hanamichi77777/WebDriver-BiDi-for-SeleniumVBA/README.md

 * **This project is not intended for large-scale parallel browser execution.** It is optimized for precise control and observation of one browser, or a small number of sessions, rather than dozens or hundreds of concurrent browsers.
 * **Resource blocking changes page behavior.** `ExecuteEnableResourceBlocking` should be limited to resources known to be unnecessary.
 Blocking application code, authentication endpoints, or content APIs can break the target page.
 * **Idle-ignore patterns require careful selection.** An overly broad `AddIdleIgnoreNetworkPattern` rule can exclude meaningful requests and cause an early `STABLE` result.
-* **The Global Shadow DOM Unlocker modifies page behavior.** It overrides `attachShadow` during the browser session so closed shadow roots can be exposed as open.
-Pages that intentionally depend on closed-shadow semantics may behave differently.

 ---